1 What is this privacy statement for?

 2.3 Location data

 When you set up a call or data session, Summa Networks processes information that can make a very rough determination of your location at that moment.
-We use this information to determine whether the call or data session is happening in the Netherlands or not.
+We use this information to determine whether the call or data session is happening in the Spain or not.

 Summa Networks uses KPN’s mobile network.
 KPN is able to accurately determine your location by looking at which transmission tower was used for your call or data session.
 Summa Networks does not have access to this information.